 - Exercise with them.

-If the person is still reluctant to get treated, see if they’re willing to meet with a counselor or therapist — a mental health professional who can talk through some of the issues with them.
+If the person is still reluctant to get treated, see if they’re willing to meet with a counselor or therapist — a mental health professional who can talk through some issues with them.
 You can also take them to a support group.
 Meeting other people with IPF who’ve gone through treatment could help ease some of their concerns.